cxr00/SNR.py/README.md

 843, 2645, 3630, 2650, 1015, 161
 ```

-A Block may also be multiplied by a Seq object on the right.
+A Block may also be multiplied by a Seq object.

 ```python
 a = Seq([1, 1])